 Modern cars are getting a lot more advanced, and nowadays, you can’t even replace your brake pads on your own vehicle without a computer.

 This is at least what we are hearing from our customers.
 But is it true?
-Has it really got to the point where you need a computer to replace your rear brake pads?
+Has it really reached the point where you need a computer to replace your rear brake pads?

-In this article, you will find out how you can replace your parking brake with or without a tool.
+In this article, you will learn how to replace your electric parking brake’s brake pads with or without a tool.

 How to Replace Brake Pads With an Electric Parking Brake